JannatBushra15998/A5-emergency-hotline/readme.md

 ## What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

--getElementById: Selects a single element by its unique ID and returns an element object or null.
+-getElementById: Selects a single element by its unique ID and it returns an element object or null.

 -getElementsByClassName: Selects multiple elements by their class name and returns a live HTML collection.

--querySelector: Selects the first element that matches a specified selector.
-Returns an element object or null.
+-querySelector: Selects the first element that matches a specified CSS selector and returns an element object or null.

--querySelectorAll: Selects all the elements that matches a specified selector.
-Returns a static NodeList.
+-querySelectorAll: Selects all the elements that matches a specified CSS selector.
+It returns a static NodeList.

 ### How do you create and insert a new element into the DOM?